hAmbreen02/deNOVOEnrich/README.md

 Further details of the pipeline can be found in Ambreen et al.

-## Requirements
+## Installation & Requirements
 deNOVOEnrich is executed through a Bash script and is designed for command-line use on Unix-based systems.
+It does not need compilation.
+To install, simply clone the bash script and ensure that the main script is executable.

 - Linux 86X64 Systems
 - cutadapt (https://cutadapt.readthedocs.io/en/stable/)